Problems We Found In Oklahoma City's Drinking Water

 Source Of Oklahoma City Drinking Water

 Oklahoma City’s water footprint spans 250 miles and includes seven surface water reservoirs from five counties in Oklahoma.
-They include Canton Lake in northwest Oklahoma, McGee Creek, Lake Atoka, and Sardis Lake in southeastern Oklahoma, as well as Lake Overholser, Lake Hefner and Lake Stanley Draper in Oklahoma City.
+These sources include Canton Lake in northwest Oklahoma, McGee Creek, Lake Atoka, and Sardis Lake in southeastern Oklahoma, as well as Lake Overholser, Lake Hefner and Lake Stanley Draper in Oklahoma City.

 Arsenic In Oklahoma City Drinking Water

 Arsenic is a toxic metal that is known to cause cancer and other health issues.
 Unlike lead, which distributes into water from plumbing, arsenic comes from the source water itself.
-Long Beach is in compliance with the EPA’s water quality standards but it is very important to point out that EPA’s standard balances the toxicity against the costs of removing arsenic from drinking water.
-The most recent Oklahoma City water quality report revealed an average arsenic concentration up to 2 parts per billion for the city.
-Hydroviv recommends that anyone with more than 1 part per billion take steps to remove arsenic from their water, especially if they have children.
+Arsenic naturally exists in bedrock, and leaches into groundwater as rocks weather overtime.
+Arsenic exposure can also be exacerbated by human activities, such as mining.
+Oklahoma City is technically in compliance with the EPA’s loose water quality standards.
+It's important to point out that EPA’s standard for arsenic balances the toxicity against the costs of removal.
+The average concentration of arsenic is 2 parts per billion.
+Hydroviv recommends that anyone with more than 1 part per billion take steps to remove arsenic from their water.

 Chromium 6 Levels In Oklahoma City Drinking Water

 Chromium 6 is a highly toxic metal that is not regulated by the EPA.
-In recent years, Oklahoma City’s tap water has averaged 110 parts per trillion for Chromium 6, with levels reaching 390 parts per trillion.
-While they are in compliance with nonexistent federal and very loose state regulations, these levels are 5.5-19 times higher than the concentration determined to have negligible impact on cancer risk.
+In recent years, Oklahoma City’s tap water has averaged 141 parts per trillion, with concentrations reaching 391 parts per trillion.
+These levels are up to 19 times higher than the concentration determined to have negligible impact on cancer risk.

 Lead Levels In Oklahoma City Tap Water

-Lead is a contaminant that enters OKC's tap water when it leaches from lead-containing pipes, valves, joints, and fixtures, and homes built before 1986 are particularly susceptible.
+Lead enters OKC's distribution system as water comes in contact with lead in the distribution lines.
+Lead can leaches from lead-containing pipes, valves, joints, and fixtures, and homes built before 1986 are particularly susceptible.
 2015 was the most recent year when Oklahoma City collected samples for lead analysis, and they found that the 90th percentile was 5 parts per billion or below.
 For sake of comparison, the American Academy Of Pediatrics is lobbying for policy that fixes taps for children that produce water with more than 1 part per billion lead.

 Disinfection Byproducts (DBPs) In Oklahoma City Drinking Water